 I’m a native of New England with a deep interest in natural history, particularly the long-distance migration of birds.
 For over ten years, I’ve worked as field biologist on research projects designed to assess shorebird numbers in the Arctic, and to determine causes of population declines in shorebirds.
 As a doctoral student, I designed and conducted field studies to track migratory shorebirds at sea in the Bay of Fundy.

 In 2012, I moved to the Boston area and was fortunate to discover Eagle Eye.
 I am so happy for the opportunity to be a volunteer instructor for the Learn About programs and EAGLE Club.
 The experience reminded me of the infectious gravitation youth have to nature.
 Strengthening and cultivating youth interests results in a powerful exchange between instructors and students.
 Sharing my passion and expertise is rewarding.

 Interested in volunteering?

 Eagle Eye Institute is successful because of all of our wonderful volunteers!
 Please consider offering your time, creativity and knowledge.
 Whether you are interested in volunteering one-time, once-in-a-while, or on a regular basis, we’d love to have you join the Eagle Eye family!
-From helping with a newsletter mailing, to creating flyers for the Hike-A-Thon, to stepping in as a natural resource professional, volunteers give their time and expertise in numerous ways.
+From helping with social media, to helping coordinate the annual Hike-A-Thon, to stepping in as a natural resource professional or program volunteer, volunteers give their time and expertise in many ways.

 To learn more about our volunteer program contact us!